A guide to HMRC Simple Assessment and paying your tax bill

 You must pay by the correct date or HMRC may charge interest and penalties on any overdue amount.

 If you are unable to pay by the due date, you must contact HMRC and explain your circumstances.
-You may be able to arrange a ‘Time to Pay’ agreement, although it is not clear if this facility is available for Simple Assessment taxpayers.
+You may be able to arrange a ‘Time to Pay’ agreement, subject to HMRC’s approval.

 Scope of Simple Assessment